 Concentrate on what you can control

+It's totally normal to feel stressed or anxious.
 To help, here are some things we can all do to stay mentally healthy during these times.

-Take steps to protect your mental health
+Ways to protect your mental health

 - Practice ‘grounding techniques’: If you feel yourself becoming overwhelmed, use grounding techniques to reconnect you to the present and calm down.
 These are measures such as controlled breathing, stretches, quick bouts of exercise, or mindfulness techniques.